Expunge Oklahoma criminal records | Fast and Affordable, with Payment plan options

 If you hire us, we can expunge the following:

 If you have questions about which category your case is in, just fill out the form above and we will get back with you immediately and explain how we can expunge your case.

 Most expungements are uncontested.
-If you eligible under the statute, there is a good chance that once we file your case, the State, Prosecutors, and Law Enforcement agencies will agree to the expungement.
+If your case or charges are eligible under the statute, there is a good chance that once we file your Petition for Expungement that the State, Prosecutors, and Law Enforcement agencies will simply agree to the expungement.
 We see this in over 95% of our cases.
 Sometimes they agree automatically, and sometimes we discuss your case with them behind the scenes.
 But more often than not, we can push your expungement through the system without having to go to trial.

 - Attorney’s Fee